 11 of 12

-You'll need to have the bride's bouquet, bridesmaid flowers, petals for the flower girl, boutonnieres for the groom, groomsmen, ushers, fathers, and grandfathers, corsages for mothers and grandmothers, and any decorative flowers.
-See the full flower checklist.
+You'll need to have the bride's bouquet; bridesmaid flowers; petals for the flower girl; boutonnieres for the groom, groomsmen, ushers, fathers, and grandfathers; corsages for mothers and grandmothers; and any decorative flowers.

 12 of 12

-If you owe any final payments to your officiant, venue, musicians, or other vendors, you'll want to have that money with you.
-Pay by check or bring receipts they can sign to show that they received the payments.
+If you owe any final payments to your officiant, venue, musicians, or other vendors, you'll want to settle that before your big day.